 Researchers also found a link between the most important excitatory neurotransmitter, glutamate, and schizophrenia.
-They made the link between these two after noticing the effect of glutamate blocking drugs on the brain.
-Most patients taking drugs like ketamine and phencyclidine start presenting with symptoms similar to those of schizophrenia, indicating a link between glutamate levels and pathophysiology of glutamate.
+They made the link between these two after noticing the effect of glutamate-blocking drugs on the brain.
+Most patients taking drugs like ketamine and phencyclidine start presenting with symptoms similar to those of schizophrenia, indicating a link between glutamate levels and the pathophysiology of glutamate.

 What are the signs and symptoms of schizophrenia?

 Schizophrenia is a mental disorder that can affect the way a person perceives reality.
 They can produce a variety of symptoms, which are usually classified as positive, negative, and cognitive symptoms:

 - Negative Symptoms: It refers to the lack of a normal emotional response and includes avolition, anhedonia, and alogia.
 Attentional deficit and poor attention span are usually considered negative symptoms as well.